South Korea ex-president Yoon appeals insurrection verdict

 The Seoul Central District Court last week found Yoon guilty of leading an insurrection designed to "paralyse" the National Assembly, sentencing him to life in prison.

-"We believe we have a responsibility to clearly place on record the problems with this ruling -- not only in the court's records, but also before the judgment of history in the future," Yoon's legal team said in a statement on Tuesday.
+"We believe we have a responsibility to clearly place on record the problems with this ruling -- not only in the court's records, but also before the judgment of history in the future," Yoon's legal team said.

+They said they took issue with the prosecution's "excessive indictment" and would take action against "the contradictory judgement rendered ... based on that premise, and the political context surrounding it".

+Last week, presiding judge Ji Gwi-yeon said Yoon sent troops to the National Assembly building in an effort to silence political opponents who had frustrated his attempts to govern.

-Yoon broke into late-night TV on Dec 3, 2024, to deliver a shock address to the nation.
+Yoon appeared on late-night television on Dec 3, 2024, to deliver a shock address to the nation.

 Pointing to vague threats of North Korean influence and dangerous "anti-state forces", he declared the suspension of civilian government and the start of military rule.